OpenChannelSSD/documentation/docs/gettingstarted.md

 ## Failed to open LightNVM mgmt /dev/lightnvm/control.
 Error: -1

-Either you need to run lnvm as root, or you are running an older kernel than 4.4.
+Either you need to run nvme as root, or you are running an older kernel than 4.4.

 ## Kernel panic on boot using NVMe